NiX0n/mumblsrt/README.md

 Specifically, we're leveraging Whisper.cpp's Command Line Interface (CLI).
 This tool on its own can technically generate SRT files using the `-osrt` option, but _ALL_ Whisper models have a distinct hallucinatory failure mode on long stretches of audio.

-*Tip*: If you are looking to make subtitles on audio tracks less than 10 minutes or so, you're probably better off just using Whisper.cpp on its own without Mumblsrt.
+**Tip:** If you are looking to make subtitles on audio tracks less than 10 minutes or so, you're probably better off just using Whisper.cpp on its own without Mumblsrt.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>